 In addition to her primary responsibilities, Ms. Niehaus has done considerable work with 4 Paws for Ability, a service dog training and placement organization, including numerous instances of public speaking on the organization’s behalf.
 She has also taught history at Inspire Studios, a nonprofit organization in Florida, and is a member of the American Society for Public Administration.
 During her time in Tokyo, she was part of a volunteer program with GIVE.
 In 2015, following the Fukushima nuclear plant disaster, they went to the nearby town of Minamisanriku, where they put on art workshops to fundraise for the town’s rebuilding efforts and raised nearly $25,000.

 For her excellence, Ms. Niehaus has been the recipient of a number of honors and accolades.
 In 2019, she was inducted into three separate honor societies for her academic achievements, Pi Sigma Alpha, the national political science honor society; the Phi Alpha Theta National History Honor Society, which named her a High Academic Achiever in History; and the Alpha Sigma Lambda Honor Society.
 She is also a member of the Golden Key International Honor Society.

-Born in Los Angeles, Ms. Niehaus has been married to her husband, Roger, for many happy years.
-Together they are the proud parents of three children, two daughters, Lauren and Koa, and one son, the abovementioned Kai.
+Born in Los Angeles, Ms. Niehaus is the proud mother of two sons, Koa and the abovementioned Kai.
 Looking toward the future, she is making plans to pursue a Doctor of Philosophy and hopes to expand her blog to reach even more areas and demographics.